dbwest/dbwest.github.io/_posts/2017-11-07-Docker----Up-and-running.md

 Doing so is simple.
 Simply put, your administrator installed the Enterprise certificate for Windows 7 for you so Windows 7 can handle `https`.
 Now you are making a new machine, inside your machine, and you need to put the certificate in the right place so it can use it when you pull down images and do other things.

 There are a couple of good solutions I have found.
-One is from [a Stack Overflow post](https://www.google.com/url?sa=t&source=web&rct=j&url=https://stackoverflow.com/questions/31205438/docker-on-windows-boot2docker-certificate-signed-by-unknown-authority-error&ved=0ahUKEwiAnLfOzqzXAhWFQCYKHXGeBSEQjjgIJjAA&usg=AOvVaw0vcCs6fDsfwc47JaMDk7oL)
+One is from a Stack Overflow post [\[link\]](https://www.google.com/url?sa=t&source=web&rct=j&url=https://stackoverflow.com/questions/31205438/docker-on-windows-boot2docker-certificate-signed-by-unknown-authority-error&ved=0ahUKEwiAnLfOzqzXAhWFQCYKHXGeBSEQjjgIJjAA&usg=AOvVaw0vcCs6fDsfwc47JaMDk7oL)